ghiscoding/aurelia-slickgrid/README.md

 # Aurelia-Slickgrid
 One of the best javascript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Aurelia.
-I have used a few datagrids and slickgrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).
+I have tried and used a few datagrids and SlickGrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).

 ### SlickGrid Source
 We will be using [6pac SlickGrid fork](https://github.com/6pac/SlickGrid/) (the most active fork since the original @mleibman fork was closed some time ago by his author personal reasons).